seb-oss/openbanking/postman/README.md

 [Redirect Authorization step by step guide](https://developer.sebgroup.com/products/authorization/redirect-authorization)

-1. Request approval for an Authorization Code Obtaining the authorization code is an interactive process, which requires you to log in as a user.
-It requires you to execute the request in the browser:
+1. Request approval for an Authorization Code Obtaining the authorization code is an interactive process, which requires you to log in as a user. ** It requires you to execute the request in the browser**
   ```
   https://api-sandbox.sebgroup.com/mga/sps/oauth/oauth20/authorize?client_id={{clientId}}&scope=psd2_accounts&redirect_uri={{redirectUri}}&response_type=code&state=&brandid
   ```
-You could find a uri to copy by clicking [Send] button from postman
+You could find a uri to copy by clicking [Send] button from postman (look at the console window in the bottom)

 Add your sandbox identity number, you can find a list of available identity number from [SEB Developer Portal](https://developer.sebgroup.com/products/authorization/redirect-authorization#/authorize-get):